jeanvirieux/TOMOTV_PL/README.md

 from the inversion grid.
 The basic input could be seen through a shell file for running this velocity model transformation.
 ========================== FILE model.head
-# P velocity only (1) or P & S velocities (2)
+% P velocity only (1) or P & S velocities (2)
 1
-# origin of the grid
+% origin of the grid
 -1000.00000
 -375.000000
 -1000.00000
-# dimensions nx,ny,nz
+% dimensions nx,ny,nz
 65
 4
 25
 strategy for 2D application
-# samplings along x,y,z
+% samplings along x,y,z
 500.000000
 250.000000
 500.000000
-# forward problem sampling (cube)
+% forward problem sampling (cube)
 250.000000
-# ray sampling
+% ray sampling
 10.0000000
-# starting node
+% starting node
 1 1 1
-# ending node
+% ending node
 65 4 25
 ======================== END OF THE FILE

 There are files you need to proceed sequentially through different steps defined by isolated programs : they have files for communication between them.

-See more explanation in the documentation inside the directory DOC_TOMOTV
+# See more explanation in the file USER_MANUAL_2015.pdf inside the directory DOC_TOMOTV

 # Conclusion